Frequently Asked Questions

-If the item you have checked out is not an Express item or on hold for someone else, you may renew it 1 time for an additional checkout period.
+If the item you have checked out is not an Express item or on hold for someone else, you may renew it up to three times for an additional checkout period.
 You can renew items in person at your local library branch, by logging in to your online account or by calling our Patron Services Department at 616-784-2007.
 If an item is already overdue when you renew it, fines will be added to your account.

 Library materials checked out from a KDL branch should be returned to a KDL branch (any of our 18 locations).

 If library materials are returned past their due date, fines will be accrued and noted in your library account.